nafkhanzam-thesis/experiments/README.md

 - 4: Translate ENs to IDs.
 - 5: Translate IDs to ENs back.

+### Inserting to database

+All the translation results are then inserted to ScyllaDB.

 ### Evaluation steps

 1. Encode each `en` and `id` sentences (except `back`) using LaBSE encoder.